Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part C/Age of The Material.md

 - Basalt rock formed during  Paleogene system, within the Paleocene Series, as the numeric age is 56 Ma - ~62 Ma, consistent with the research done

 ### Part 4
-- Learnt about how major volcani
+- Learnt about Giant's Causeway was part of a major volcanism event
+- Learnt about how a certain radiometric dating technique involving Argon was utilized to identify the age of the basalt in the area
+- Learnt that the basalt columns are more recent than

 ## Sources